K-U-R-E/HEPT/Documentation.md

-# Docmentation for HEPT
+# Documentation for HEPT

 The code performs a simulation of a nitrous oxide - paraffin hybrid rocket motor.
 Some inputs from the user are needed, as seen below.
 For results, copy it and run it at Jupyter notebook, preferably.

-Author: Guilherme Tavares and additions made by Vinay Williams at Kingston University, 2020.
+Author: Vinay Williams at Kingston University, 2020.

+Based on a script by: Guilherme Tavares

 ## ASSUMPTIONS